gkorpal/gkorpal.github.io/_pencil/transposition.md

 Decryption is a bit [tricky](https://en.wikipedia.org/wiki/Rail_fence_cipher#Decryption).

+## Bifid cipher
-* **Bifid cipher:** This is a fractionating transposition cipher.
+This is a fractionating transposition cipher.
 Breaking up or fractionating letters before moving them around improves the security of a cipher considerably.
 SageMath function:

 `````python
 sage: def polybius(key):